Meet Chloe McKendrick, Marketing Executive at Herts SU. She tells us she will never forget the exceptional people she's met at Herts.

 Life at Herts

-Before beginning my studies at the University of Hertfordshire, I wasn’t sure on how inclusive it was.
-Although I was sure it had a diverse staff and student population, I was happily surprised by how celebratory Herts is of differences.
-Everyone is encouraged to be proud of their identity.
-Herts is diverse, open, loving and accepting.
-You can be yourself at the University of Hertfordshire.
+Before beginning my studies at the University of Hertfordshire, I wasn’t aware on how inclusive it was.
+Although I was certain it had a diverse staff and student population, I was happily surprised by how celebratory Herts is of equality, diversity, and inclusion.
+Everyone is encouraged to be proud of their identity and to be who they are.

-I identify as a cisgender queer woman using, she/her pronouns.
-I have always felt very supported by the University as they have allowed me to have a voice on LGBT+ matters.
-Herts, alongside the Students’ Union, has given me the opportunity to represent the LGBT+ community at the University and that will always be an honour.
-I have always been supported by the University and Students’ Union, who have backed every event idea and opportunity to make change.
+Identifying as a cisgender queer woman, using she/her pronouns, I have always felt supported by Herts SU and the University.
+Collectively, they have given me a platform to have a voice on LGBT+ matters and to represent the LGBT+ staff and student population.
+Both have been hugely supportive in backing every event idea and opportunity to make positive change.

-Due to the loving atmosphere and encouragement of diversity here at Herts, I wasn’t ready to leave once I graduated.
-I was delighted when I was offered a role as Marketing Executive (Activities) at Hertfordshire Students’ Union.
-This position has allowed me to continuing interacting with the LGBT+ Society, helping and advising on LGBT+ matters.
+Upon graduation, I didn’t want to leave Herts.
+I was thrilled when I was offered a role as Marketing Executive at Herts SU, where I work closely to advance the student experience.
+This position has allowed me to continue interacting and supporting the LGBT+ Society, advising on LGBT+ matters.

 What I'm most proud of